On the Road (2012 film): Principal photography

 Filming began on August 4, 2010, in Montreal, Quebec, Canada.
 After a month of filming in Montreal, the production shot footage in Gatineau, Quebec, on August 17, which stands in for Denver, Colorado, in 1947.
 The film shot for five days in the middle of October 2010 in and around Calgary, Alberta.
 The production also shot in New Orleans for a month, then returned to Montreal to shoot the film's final scenes.
 The production shot for a week in early December 2010 in San Francisco.
 Salles originally wanted to shoot in Mexico for several weeks but with the escalating drug wars there, very little was filmed and the production moved to Arizona instead.
-In addition, the production also shot in Argentina and Chile with actor Garrett Hedlund at one point filming a scene in which he drove a 1949 Hudson Hornet in the Andes during a blizzard, wearing goggles and screaming out his window while director Walter Salles sat in the passenger seat holding a camera, with another camera mounted on the front of the car.
+In addition, the production also shot in Argentina and Chile with actor Garrett Hedlund at one point filming a scene in which he drove a 1949 Hudson Commodore in the Andes during a blizzard, wearing goggles and screaming out his window while director Walter Salles sat in the passenger seat holding a camera, with another camera mounted on the front of the car.
 Hedlund described filming as "quite a guerilla shoot.
 At times, there’s just been two handfuls of crew members around us and it’s a very quiet situation."
 Cinematographer Eric Gautier shot several scenes with a handheld camera, and Salles encouraged the cast to improvise and "to make scenes flow and have a rhythm," said Hedlund.